 Imagine a world in which customers only receive offers for products and services they are interested in.
 Where they don’t lose time searching for the best offers or opening countless emails showing products they will never buy.

-Customized content, including offers matching each individual customer, is the future of marketing.
+Customer data analysis, customized content, including offers matching each individual customer, is the future of customer-centric marketing.
 The winners will be those who are ready for the opportunity.

 - if someone buys items for newborns on multiple occasions, they are likely expecting a baby,